farhangnaderi/skyscribe/README.md

-# SkyScribe - Aerial Skywriting with Drones
+# SkyInk - Aerial Skywriting with Drones

 Convert text to autonomous flight missions for PX4, ArduPilot, and other MAVLink-compatible autopilots.
 Uses Hershey stroke fonts, Douglas-Peucker path simplification, and GPS coordinate transformation.